softwarefairness/Intersectional_fairness/README.md

-# Improving Intersectional Fairness of Machine Learning Software via Input Mutation
+# Diversity Drives Fairness: Ensemble of Higher Order Mutants for Intersectional Fairness of Machine Learning Software

-Welcome to visit the homepage of our paper entitled "IFMutation: Improving Intersectional Fairness of Machine Learning Software via Input Mutation".
+Welcome to the homepage of our paper "Diversity Drives Fairness: Ensemble of Higher Order Mutants for Intersectional Fairness of Machine Learning Software".
 The homepage contains data, scrips, and intermediate results used in this paper.

 ## Experimental environment